- Serves 4

 I personally choose to use organic tomato purée as my simple ketchup substitute but should you want a healthy homemade sauce instead you can find a recipe for one here.

-- 1 teaspoon paprika (hot or mild depending on your preference)
+1 teaspoon paprika (hot or mild depending on your preferance)

 - Preheat your oven to 200C & place a wire rack onto a flat baking tray.

-- Slice your chicken into even strips (~2cm thick), beat the eggs in a flat dish & mix the coating ingredients on a separate plate.
+- Slice your chicken into even strips (~2cm thick), beat the eggs in a flat dish & mix the other dry coating ingredients on a separate plate.

 - Dip each piece of chicken into the egg, hold it up so the excess runs off & then coat in the dry ingredients (use 1 hand for wet & 1 hand for dry to stop getting in too much of a mess!).